Income in the United Kingdom: Income by location

 Income can vary considerably by location.
 For example, the locations (local administrative unit) with the highest incomes were the City of London, Kensington and Chelsea, and Westminster with median annual incomes of £58,300, £37,800 and £35,200 respectively.
 The locations with the lowest incomes were Hyndburn, Torbay, and West Somerset with median annual incomes of £17,000, £16,900 and £16,000 respectively.

 A 2017 report from Trust for London found that London has a poverty rate of 27%, compared to 21% in the rest of England.

 Income by age and gender

-Data from the Survey of Personal Incomes 2012/13.
+Data from the Survey of Personal Incomes for tax year 2021 to 2022.

 Income by occupation

 The tables below shows the ten highest and ten lowest paid occupations in the UK respectively, as at April 2014.

 Post-tax household income

-Data from the Households Below Average Income (HBAI) report from the Department of Work and Pensions 2013/14:
+Data from the Households Below Average Income (HBAI) report from the Department for Work and Pensions 2013/14:

 Data from HMRC – Percentile points of the income distribution as estimated from the Survey of Personal Incomes, note this only includes individuals who pay some income tax: